NeptuneMagicSauce/CatPi/README.md

 - better gui layout
   frequent buttons bigger

+- Dial: bigger maximum for smooth rotate, then divide delta does not work: some composers of Dial change the maximum after construction lower-than-default maximum (for Delay) is more precise but very not smooth -> use the default maximum that is quite smooth give more screen space to the Delay dial: is it smooth now?

 - signal of weight is noisy
   it easily goes over threshold because of spikes